 We would love to introduce our team, the horses that make our program possible.
-Meet Shamrock, Tenita, and Dagny.
-We also tip our hats to our angels who have crossed the rainbow bridge to horsie heaven.
+Meet Shamrock, Tanita, and Tunes.
+We also tip our hats to our angels who have crossed the rainbow bridge to horse heaven.
 We will remember you always.

 Registered Quarter Horse

 Shamrock belonged to a young girl at the barn where I used to train.
 She rode English and used him for showing.
-She was going away to college and her parents wanted to sell him, but the family discovered he could not pass a vet check because he had terrible arthritis, especially in his hocks.
-They gave up trying to sell him and were considering their options and decided to donate him, which they did in 2005.
+She was going away to college, and was planning to sell him.
+He had such bad arthritis he could not be sold so they decided to donate him in 2005.
 Hooves has paid for injections in his joints regularly to keep him comfortable, but lots of walking is the best treatment!
 Being a therapy horse has been the perfect job for him.

 Registered Norwegian Fjord

-Carolyn Connor, the coach of Morning Star Vaulters, has been kind enough to share this gem with us!
-Tenita has been a vaulting horse for 10 years on the Morning Star Vaulting Team.
+Carolyn Conner, the coach of Morning Star Vaulters, has been kind enough to share this gem with us!
+Tanita has been a vaulting horse for 10 years on the Morning Star Vaulting Team.
 She is used for summer camp at Morning Star and has training in English riding, jumping and has done many parades.
-She is now 22 and loves kids.
+She is now 24 years old and being retired to Hooves!
 Thank you, Carolyn, for letting us enjoy her!